LJ-Hao/MLC-LLM-on-Jetson/README.md

 here is the result:
 ![Result](./source/Llama-2-7b-chat-hf-q4f16_ft.png)
 you can see with quanifing with MLC, Jetson Nano 16GB can run
-## Video of running Llama with MLC on Jetson Nano:
+## Video of running Llama with MLC on Jetson Orin NX 16GB:

  comming soon